simpler-env/SimplerEnv/ADDING_NEW_ENVS_ROBOTS.md

    - For SAPIEN viewer control, see [here](#sapien-viewer-controls)
    - For the `visual matching` evaluation setup, if you have an asset with good object geometry, then given a real-world observation image, you can use [GeTex](https://github.com/Jiayuan-Gu/GeTex) to bake the real-world object texture into the simulation asset.
 This is helpful for reducing the real-to-sim evaluation gap.

 The collision mesh does not need to have the same geometry as the visual mesh.
-This can be helpful for cases like e.g., carrot in "PutCarrotOnPlateInScene-v0" (where placing the carrot on the plate can cause the carrot to roll off the plate), and eggplant in "PutEggplantInBasketScene-v0" (where the eggplant can roll to the sides of the sink when it falls down into the sink during env init, making it significantly more challenging to grasp than real).
+This can be helpful for cases like e.g., carrot in "PutCarrotOnPlateInScene-v0" (where placing the carrot on the plate can cause the carrot to roll off the plate).
 In these cases, you can create collision meshes using a combination of simple geometric shapes like frustrums.
+Additionally, it is helpful to make the bottom of an object's collision shape flat (e.g., cans, bottles, plates), such that objects do not fall over when dropped onto a surface.
+For objects like sinks, it is also helpful to make their surfaces flat such that objects do not roll over to the sides when placed in them.

 <details>
 <summary>**Notes on modifying and exporting objects from Blender**: </summary>